Theseus-Aegis/GTArmory/addons/recoils/README.md

-# L85
+    # Recoils

-Alters soundsets for all L85 variants
+Alters all weapons to utilise a new recoil system more punishing than Vanilla.